 5. Materials required by M.G.L. c.
 40V, § 4(b)(ii) and (iii);

-6. Satisfactory evidence that the proposed Market Rate Residential Units will be priced for households with an income of not less than 110% of the HDIP AMI, including a narrative and supporting data that describes the methodology for setting the unit prices;
+6. Satisfactory evidence that the proposed Market Rate Residential Units will be priced consistently with prevailing rents or sale prices for market rate units in the municipality, including a narrative and supporting data that describes the methodology for setting the unit prices;

 7. Documentation that there is a reasonable likelihood that the Sponsor will be successful in the sale or lease of the Market Rate Residential Units, including a narrative and supporting data that evidences the marketability of the units; and